 Jessica Alonso never really envisioned herself as an activist.
-But for the last few months, Kingston YMCA Farm Project Youth Crew member, along with her colleagues Aleshanee Emmanuel and Briana Gary, has been leading teen group discussions of anti-racist activism.
+But in mid-2020, Kingston YMCA Farm Project Youth Crew member, along with her colleagues Aleshanee Emmanuel and Briana Gary, started leading teen group discussions of anti-racist activism.

 As they dove deeper, they came to believe that Sojourner Truth, an African American woman born into slavery in Ulster County, was not being credited enough for her range of ground-shaking work.
 Among her efforts: Truth advocated for the abolition of slavery and women’s suffrage, recruited Black troops to the Union Army during the Civil War, helped formerly enslaved people receive federal grant aids and successfully sued a white man on behalf of her son — becoming the first Black woman to seek justice through the U.S. courts and win.